mlrun/katacoda-scenarios/quick-start/kubernetes_cluster.md

 `launch.sh`{{execute}}

-Wait a few seconds, to allow Katacoda creating your Kubernetes cluster.
+Wait a few seconds, to allow Katacoda to spin up your Kubernetes cluster.

-Next thing, is running *kubectl*, the Kubernetes command-line tool, which is available throughout the terminal screen, e.g.:
+First, you will be using [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/), the Kubernetes command-line tool, available through the terminal session.

+Run the below command now, to see some basic info about your newly created cluster:

 `kubectl get nodes -o wide && kubectl cluster-info`{{execute}}

-*helm*, a command line package manager for Kubernetes, is available throughout the terminal screen, e.g.:
+Next up, you will be using [helm](https://helm.sh/docs/) - a command line package manager for Kubernetes.

+Run the below command to list the version and related environment variables:

 `helm version --short && helm env`{{execute}}

-Initialize Helm Chart Repositories
+Initialize the `stable` and `v3io-stable` Helm Chart Repositories:

 `helm repo add stable https://charts.helm.sh/stable`{{execute}}

 `helm repo add v3io-stable https://v3io.github.io/helm-charts/stable`{{execute}}

 `helm repo update`{{execute}}

+We will be using those Helm Chart Repositories next, to install the MLRun chart.